February 13, 2019 - Presented to: Assembly Budget Subcommittee No. 3 on Resources and Transportation and Assembly Committee on Natural Resources

 November 15, 2018 - In this post, we provide a summary of how CalFire is spending Greenhouse Gas Reduction Fund dollars provided in the 2017-18 budget package.
 We focus primarily on CalFire’s Forest Health Program, and identify issues for the Legislature to consider as it oversees and guides future expenditures of forest health funding.

-February 14, 2018 - In this report, we assess many of the Governor’s budget proposals in the resources and environmental protection areas and recommend various changes.
-Below, we summarize our major findings and recommendations.
+February 14, 2019 - In this report, we assess several of the Governor’s budget proposals in the natural resources and environmental protection areas.
+Based on our review, we recommend various changes, as well as additional legislative oversight.
 We provide a complete listing of our recommendations at the end of this report.